 11. Include Ratings or Reviews

 Eighty-eight percent of consumers trust online reviews as much as personal recommendations from friends or family members.
-If you’re not leveraging online reviews and ratings to boost your sales, you are missing out.
+You are missing out if you’re not leveraging online reviews and ratings to boost your sales.

 Here are some additional statistics which highlight the importance of online reviews and ratings:

-- On the other hand, 94 percent of consumers would use a business if it had a four-star rating.
-This goes to show the significance of a single star rating increase
+On the other hand, 94 percent of consumers would use a business with a four-star rating.
+This goes to show the significance of a single-star rating increase.

 12. Offer Awesome Support